pchalamet/NTerraform/README.md

 }
 ```

-This can be written in an F# script:
+Which can be rewritten as an F# script:
 ```fsharp
 open NTerraform.Providers
 open NTerraform.Resources